CLARKBENHAM/CLARKBENHAM.github.io/content/posts/red-team-summary.md

 See https://github.com/CLARKBENHAM/sep_finetune_llm/blob/main/README.md for updated results

 This details flaws found with harmful llm completions, finetuning filtering (a few examples can caused models to generate NSFW), moderation endpoint accuracy, and a metric for cheaply filtering datasets of harmful examples for cases most confusing to the model.
+At the bottom are token attacks that exploit the different in training and test enviroments.

 # Seperator Tokens Feb 27,2024